Setting the stage: The emergence of the cloud data lake

 The cloud data lake works well for many types of data.
 If the data is mostly finished (i.e. it won’t change very much), is application independent, and has an infrequent or only streaming IO pattern, then the cloud data lake works well.
 However, not all unstructured data fits that mold.
 Some data is created and processed by a file-based application, changes frequently as it is being processed, and has a “small update” IO pattern (where the file is changed repeatedly through the course of a workflow).
 These data types are failed by the legacy cloud data lake.

 Take, for example, the videos and images that modern studios use to create a film.
 Much like the research center example discussed earlier, the modern studio competes for the most talented artists and uses the elasticity of the cloud to make those professional magicians productive at any hour of the day and without delay.
-However, the applications that edit and transform raw images and videos into film are file-based, and the artist workflow is made of many changes to many files as the film moves through the digital production line.
+However, the applications that edit and transform raw images and videos into a film are file-based, and the artist workflow is made of many changes to many files as the film moves through the digital production line.
 A legacy cloud data lake built solely on Amazon S3 (for example), will not serve this workload well.

 The economic breakdown has to do with the pricing models of cloud object storage services.
-The major object services charge customers for individual operations against their data.
+The major object storage services charge customers for individual operations against their data.
 Take as an example a relatively small 20TB object data set.
 In Amazon S3, the cost to store this data is only ~$420/mo., and if the data is accessed infrequently that will be the only bill the research or film studio will see.
 However, as soon as small random IO is performed against the data, that bill can skyrocket to over $100,000/mo.
 The reason is simple: changes per IO.
 So long as the data set is at the heart of an IOPS-heavy workload, the economic model of today’s cloud data lake breaks down.

 A way forward: The cloud file lake